High quality teaching and learning in P.E at Kingmoor Nursery and Infant School.

 Reception and KS1

-All children experience two PE sessions a week.
-This gives the children an opportunity to try out a range of different activities from fundamental skills, games, athletics and gymnastics.
+All children in KS1 experience 2 PE sessions a week and Reception start with 1 session a week and lead up to 2 sessions during the year.
+This gives the children an opportunity to try out a range of different activities from fundamental skills, games, athletics, dance and gymnastics.
 This allows the children to work individually and in small groups; develop fundamental movement skills and learn through progressive games with an emphasis on fun and participation.

 Pupils should develop fundamental movement skills, become increasingly competent and confident and access a broad range of opportunities to extend their agility, balance and coordination, individually and with others.
 They should be able to engage in competitive (both against self and against others) and co-operative physical activities, in a range of increasingly challenging situations.